xFrah/ACSAI-obsidian/Linear Algebra/Symmetric matrix.md

-A symmetric matrixi is a [matrix](Matrix.md) that has equal values on both sides of its diagonal.
+A symmetric matrix is a [matrix](Matrix.md) that has equal values on both sides of its diagonal.

 ![](../z_images/Pasted%20image%2020230311123400.png)